Modified Benefits – Life Insurance

 Will Preparation and Estate Resolution Services

-MetLife offers Supplemental Life enrollees free will preparation/updating services and estate resolution services through MetLife Legal Plans.
+MetLife offers supplemental life enrollees free will preparation/updating services and estate resolution services through MetLife Legal Plans.
 For details, call MetLife Legal Plans at 800.821.6400.
 The Syracuse University group number is 104161.
-Or, download the following information sheets:
+For more information, review the following:

 Dependent Life Insurance

-You may purchase life insurance for your spouse or same-sex domestic partner and your child(ren).
-The amount of coverage on your spouse/same-sex partner may not exceed your own combined Basic and Supplemental coverage.
-A Statement of Health form will be required for your spouse/same-sex partner’s coverage if it exceeds $20,000.
-Premiums for dependent coverage are paid through after-tax payroll deduction.
-Rates for spouse/same-sex partner coverage are based on age, and will be automatically adjusted to reflect changes as needed.
+You may purchase life insurance for your spouse or same-sex domestic partner in an amount not to exceed your own combined basic and supplemental coverage.
+A Statement of Health [PDF] form will be required if coverage exceeds $20,000.
+Premiums are paid through after-tax payroll deduction.
+Rates are based on their age and will be automatically adjusted to reflect changes as needed.

 Spouse/Partner AgeRates